aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/creating-loading-documents/_index.md

 	}
 ```

-More details about SVG files saving are in [**Saving Documents**](https://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/saving-documents/) section.
+More details about SVG files saving are in the [**Saving Documents**](https://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/saving-documents/) section.

 ## **Create SVG from a Memory String**